the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_0_GettingStarted.rst

 or it can be downloaded from `here <https://zenodo.org/record/4263723#.YL9x4jaA7t0>`_.
 Other than that, please follow
 `this link <https://www.thevirtualbrain.org/tvb/zwei/client-area/public?_ga=2.222814555.1504534223.1522695590-1355432300.1522695590#>`_
-to download the *ModelingEpilepsy.zip (3)* project.
+to download the *ModelingEpilepsy.zip* project.

 Objectives
 ----------

 This tutorial presents the basic steps to upload a project, and share data with other users and/or link data to other TVB projects.
-After this tutorial you should be able to import new dataset, create, import, export and delete a project and share your data with among your projects or with a colleague.
+After this tutorial you should be able to import a new dataset, create, import, export and delete a project and share your data with among your projects or with a colleague.

 ------------------------